 The NĪN rate: 1.5% and what governs it

-- Standing timber is generally not subject to NĪN.
-The tax falls on the land, not on the growing forest.
+Standing timber is generally not subject to NĪN.
+The tax falls on the land, not the growing forest.
+Buildings on the parcel (a forest cabin, a storage shed) are taxed as separate objects at the rates applicable to each.

 Realistic scenarios: how the NĪN bill changes